-As much as we love the comedic stylings of Kevin Smith, we honestly went into Red State not expecting too much.
-He's funny, that's his thing, and as much of a genre geek as he may be, horror can be a tough nut to crack, even for genre masters.
+As much as we love the comedic genius of Kevin Smith, we honestly went into Red State not expecting too much.
+He's funny, that's his thing, and as much of a Genre Geek as he may be, Horror can be a tough nut to crack, even for genre masters.

 Red State is basically the fictionalized story of the Westboro Baptist Church and its leader, the gem of humanity, Fred Phelps.
-These are the fucktards that protest military funerals, waving around signs that say "Thank God for Dead Soldiers" or "Fag Sin = 9-11," They hate Jews and Blacks too, because they're the devil apparently.
-So basically, they're inbred nut-jobs, who are really lucky they haven't caught a stray bullet yet.
-Then again they have god on their side, so maybe we ought to listen to what they're... nah.... let's stick with stray bullets.
+These are the fucktards that protest Military Funerals, waving around signs that say "Thank God for Dead Soldiers" or "Fag Sin = 9-11."
+They hate Jews and Blacks too, because they're the devil apparently.
+So basically, they're inbred nut-jobs who are really lucky they haven't caught a stray bullet yet.
+Then again they have God on their side, so maybe we ought to listen to what they're... nah.... let's stick with stray bullets.

-There's a lot of message and political comment in at work here too.
+Red State isn't really a Horror movie so much as it's a horrific portrayal of the state of hate in America.
+It's also a little jab at Republican Rednecks, hence the title.
+It's interesting enough, and it has some bloody bits and a creepy vibe about it, but it's also full of quirky dark humor.
+The humor bit reminded us at times that Kevin Smith was at the helm, albeit a seemingly depressed and bitter Kevin Smith.
+There's a lot of message and political comment at work here too.
 I guess I was expecting more bloody fun than preachy sentiment, because I hate being preached to.
 Not to say that I agree or disagree with the movie's point and message, but come on Kevin Smith, I count on you to bring the fun, not make me think.
-And in the realm of horror, I expected you to go over the top, as you so often do in your funnier flicks.
+And in the realm of Horror, I expected you to go over the top, as you so often do in your funnier flicks.

 Red State will polarize audiences; some will love it for its message and raw delivery, while others will hate it for exactly the same reasons.
 Honestly, we here at THC feel both ways about it.
 We loved some of it, and hated the rest, and in pretty equal amounts.
-If Kevin Smith had pushed the envelope and focuses the story a bit more, we would most likely love it all the way.
-It's nothing that we'd watch again (unless we get a John Goodman jones, because he was awesome in this), but we're glad we saw it.
-As for you, if the bashing of politics and religion set you off on a tangent, you may want to sit this one out.
+If Kevin Smith had pushed the envelope and focused the story a bit more, we would most likely love it fully.
+It's nothing that we'd watch again (unless we get a John Goodman jones, because he really was awesome in this), but we're glad we saw it once.